allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 a startup procedure.
 During startup, you can configure your nodes to report their status to the Runtime Configurator, and then have another application query the Runtime Configurator and run specific tasks based on the status of the nodes.

 The Runtime Configurator also offers a Watcher service and a Waiter service.
 The Watcher service watches a specific key pair and returns when the value of the key pair changes, while the Waiter service waits for a specific end condition and returns a response once that end condition has been met."

 ### Managing configuration: basic terms

 The Runtime Configurator is built on top of the idea of a config resource.
 It is an abstraction that can be seen as a hierarchical list of configuration variables, which may separate the configuration variables environment-wise (prod, dev, test) and/or tier-wise (frontend, backend).
-A configuration is local to a gcp project so there will be no interference between services managed by a GCP account (provided you deploy services as separate projects).
+A configuration is local to a GCP project so there will be no interference between services managed by a GCP account (provided you deploy services as separate projects).
 Variables are simple key-value pairs that can be referenced in your Spring Boot service config files as environment variables.
-The variable key has the following format, and is local to a config id (the config resource unique name), which as mentioned is on its own local to a project id:
+The variable key has the following format, and is local to a config ID (the config resource unique name), which as mentioned is on its own local to a project id:
 ```
 projects/[project_id]/configs/[CONFIG_ID]/variables/[VARIABLE_NAME]